Skip to Content

 One of the beauties of Kells High Crosses is that it’s a short spin away from many of the best places to visit in Meath.

-Below, you’ll find a handful of things to see and do a stone’s throw from Kells round tower (plus places to eat and where to grab a post-adventure pint!).
+Below, you’ll find a handful of things to see and do a stone’s throw from the church grounds.

 1. The Spire of Lloyd (5-minute drive)